project-300/serverless/README.md

 - Declare an instance of your class in your main file (Not the controller or interfaces file)
 - Export a handler that refers to the public function within your class.
 This will be your endpoint handler (entry point)
 - Add your endpoint to the `serverles.yml` file (Websocket or HTTP)

+## Serverless Offline

+Running locally currently doesn't work for Websockets.
+Not sure why this is, but general HTTP requests and DynamoDB operations work.